Forney Commercial Hood Cleaning

 Duct access

-Ask how the provider checks access panels and duct runs, especially if the system has not been serviced recently.
+Ask how access panels and duct runs will be checked, especially if the system has not been serviced recently.

 Rooftop fan